Back to the Basics of Religious LibertyBy Tony Perkins President

 Military officials appear to be in sandbag mode telling the media that the recent revelations about policies that would lead to the prosecution of military members for sharing their faith was all taken out of context.
-But the evidence would suggest otherwise, which is why in the last seven days over 140,000 people have signed FRC's petition to Secretary Hagel asking him to protect the religious freedom of our troops, and why over 50 Members of Congress have written letters to Hagel prompted by recent events.
+But the evidence would suggest otherwise, which is why more than 165,000 people have signed the Family Research Council (FRC) petition to Secretary Hagel asking him to protect the religious freedom of our troops, and why over 50 Members of Congress have written letters to Hagel prompted by recent events.

-Here is a summary of events thus far: On April 26th news broke that anti-Christian activist Mikey Weinstein met with senior Air Force officials to discuss "religious issues" in the military.
+Here is a summary of events thus far: On April 26, news broke that anti-Christian activist Mikey Weinstein met with senior Air Force officials to discuss "religious issues" in the military.
 The Washington Post article led others in the media to ask for an explanation of what assurances, if any, were offered in the meeting.
-The Pentagon responded with several confusing statements over the course of last week.
+The Pentagon responded with several confusing statements over the course of a week.
 The first statement said, "Religious proselytization is not permitted within the Department of Defense."
-A Pentagon spokesman was asked, "if any chaplains or service members had been prosecuted for such an offense."
-He responded that "court martials and non-judicial punishments are decided on a case-by-case basis and it would be inappropriate to speculate on the outcome in specific cases."
-But these statements only raised more questions about what was included in this ban on "proselytization."
-The Air Force then issued a statement saying, "Air Force members are free to express their personal religious beliefs as long as it does not make others uncomfortable."
+The Air Force issued a statement saying, "Air Force members are free to express their personal religious beliefs as long as it does not make others uncomfortable."
 The Pentagon then issued another statement saying that Mr. Weinstein was "granted" a meeting to "express his concerns of religious issues in the military."
 The next day, the Pentagon released a third statement, saying, "Service members can share their faith (evangelize), but must not force unwanted, intrusive attempts to convert others of any faith or no faith to one's beliefs (proselytization)."
 On May 8, another Pentagon statement said "there is no effort within the department to make religious proselytizing a specific offense within the (Uniform Code of Military Justice).

-The Pentagon meeting and the series of statements has widened the ongoing conversation among service members, the media and Christians across the country about the extent and source of religious hostility in the military.
-In recent years, a distressing pattern of religious hostility has emerged across the uniformed services but most especially in the Air Force, which has largely been the focus of Mikey Weinstein's secularization efforts over the last nine years.
+The Pentagon meeting and the series of confusing statements has widened the ongoing conversation among service members, the media and Christians across the country about the extent and source of religious hostility in the military.

 An environment of religious hostility also has been created in the other uniformed services.
 On Thursday, Coast Guard Rear Admiral William Lee addressed the National Day of Prayer service on Capitol Hill.
 He told the story of so many servicemen searching for reasons to live, and talked about one 24-year-old who had tried to commit suicide and failed.
 Despite the protocol, Lee said he felt strongly that he should give the service member a Bible.
 "The lawyers tell me that if I do that, I'm crossing the line," he told the crowd.
 "I'm so glad I've crossed that line so many times."
 To a standing ovation, Admiral Lee promised not to back down from "my right under the Constitution to tell a young man that there is hope."